artie-l/pump-probe-experiment-control/gui/README.md

 One can add more options in analogy with the code presented here.
 ### gui chopper controls.py
-This file creates the `LIA parameters` section in the GUI.
-It is used to change the sensitivity and time constant of the LIA.
+This file creates the `Chopper Frequency` section in the GUI.
+It is disabled by the default.
+If you have the Chopper that can be controlled with the
 The file initializes a `Frame`, that contains one `LabelFrame` with:
 ### gui delay line controls.py
 text